Ahom people: Origins

 The Tai speaking people came into prominence first in the Guangxi region, in China, from where they moved to mainland Southeast Asia in the middle of the 11th century after a long and fierce battle with the Northern Han Chinese.
-The Tai-Ahoms are traced to either Mong Mao of South China (present-day Dehong, Yunnan province of China) or to the Hukawng Valley in Myanmar.
+The Tai Ahoms are traced to either Mong Mao of South China (present-day Dehong, Yunnan of China) or to the Hukawng Valley in Myanmar.

-Sukaphaa, a Tai prince of Mong Mao, and a band of followers reached Assam in 1228 with an intention of settling there.
-They came with a higher technology of wet-rice cultivation then extant and a tradition of writing, record keeping, and state formation.
-They settled in the region south of the Brahmaputra River and to the east of the Dikhow River; the Ahoms today are found concentrated in this region.
-Sukaphaa, the leader of the Tai group and his 9,000 followers established the Ahom kingdom (1228–1826 CE), which controlled much of the Bramhaputra valley until 1826.
+According to the traditional chronology, Sukaphaa, a Tai prince from Mong Mao, entered Assam in 1228 with a group of followers intending to establish a permanent settlement.
+They are traditionally believed to have brought techniques of wet-rice cultivation, a system of writing and record-keeping, and traditions of state formation.
+Recent scholarship has, however, questioned this chronology, proposing that the Ahom polity may instead have been founded in the mid-14th century.
+Linguistic research has likewise suggested that the Ahom script developed only between the late 14th century and the 16th centuries.
+Scholars have further argued from pre-Ahom inscriptional and Buranji evidence that settled agriculture, wet-rice cultivation and embankment-based water management had important antecedents in Assam before the Ahom entry and that groups like Kacharis already practised wet-rice cultivation when the Ahoms settled in Assam.
+The migrant group eventually settled in the region south of the Brahmaputra River and to the east of the Dikhow River; the Ahoms today are found concentrated in this region and established the Ahom kingdom, which over the following centuries, expanded across much of the Brahmaputra Valley until 1826.

 Initial formation in Assam

 In the initial phase, the band of followers of Sukaphaa moved about for nearly thirty years and mixed with the local population.
 He moved from place to place, searching for a seat.
 He made peace with the Borahi and Moran ethnic groups, and he and his mostly male followers married into them, creating an admixed population identified as Ahoms and initiating the process of Ahomisation.
 The Borahis, a Tibeto-Burman people, were completely subsumed into the Ahom fold, though the Moran maintained their independent ethnicity.
-Sukaphaa established his capital at Charaideo near present-day Sivasagar in 1253 and began the task of state formation.
+Sukaphaa established his capital at Charaideo near present-day Sivasagar and began the task of state formation.

 Ahomisation

 The Ahoms held the belief that they were destined by a divine force to cultivate fallow land using their wet-rice farming methods and to assimilate stateless shifting cultivators into their society.
 They were also conscious of their numerical minority.
 As a result, the Ahom polity initially absorbed Naga, Borahi and Moran, and later large sections of the Chutia and the Dimasa-Kachari peoples.
 This process of Ahomisation went on until the mid-16th century, when the Ahom society itself came under the direct Hindu influence.
-That many indigenous peoples were ceremonially adopted into Ahom clans are recorded in the chronicles.
-Since the Ahoms married liberally outside their own exogamous clans and since their own traditional religion resembled the religious practices of the indigenous peoples the assimilation under Ahomisation had little impediment.
+That many indigenous peoples were ceremonially adopted into Ahom clans is recorded in the chronicles.
+Since the Ahoms married liberally outside their own exogamous clans and since their own traditional religion resembled the religious practices of the indigenous peoples, the assimilation under Ahomisation had little impediment.